-&lt;sup>119 MASS.
+124 MASS.
 GEN. LAWS ch.
 6D, § 9 (requiring the HPC to establish annually "a health care cost growth benchmark for the average growth in total health care expenditures in the commonwealth," pegged to the growth rate of the gross state product).

 - Partners would likely seek significant hospital rate increases for MEEI's main campus and hospital-licensed outpatient sites after an acquisition.
-Over time, we estimate that health care spending would increase by \$14.9 million to \$55.3 million annually if Partners achieves parity between MEEI's rates and those of Partners' other hospitals, consistent with Partners' past practice. - As the MEEA physicians join Partners contracts for all commercial payers, changes in MEEA's physician rates would additionally increase total medical spending in Massachusetts by approximately \$5.9 million annually. - Significant shifts in referral patterns are unlikely given the existing clinical affiliations between the parties.
-However, additional volume at MEEI or its hospital-licensed facilities could have further spending impacts if prices increase as expected. - The parties claim that the transaction would yield operational efficiencies and allow MEEI to avoid capital expenditures.
-However, the parties have not committed to using the resulting savings to reduce prices or otherwise provided evidence that these savings would be passed on to payers or consumers.
+Over time, we estimate that health care spending would increase by \$14.9 million to \$55.3 million annually if Partners achieves parity between MEEI's rates and those of Partners' other acute care hospitals, consistent with Partners' past practice. - As the MEEA physicians join Partners contracts for all commercial payers, changes in MEEA's physician rates would additionally increase total medical spending in Massachusetts by approximately \$5.9 million annually. - Significant shifts in referral patterns are unlikely given the existing clinical affiliations between the parties.
+However, additional volume at MEEI or its hospital-licensed facilities could have further spending impacts if prices increase as expected. - The parties claim that the transaction would yield operational efficiencies and allow MEEI to avoid capital expenditures, which would likely improve MEE's financial performance even absent additional rate increases.